mendix/docs/content/refguide/web-modeler/domain-models-wm.md

    {{% alert type="info" %}}

 The module is indicated next to the entity name in the brackets.
 If you select the entity from another module, you will create a cross-module association.
-For more information, see [Cross-Module Associations](domain-models-association-properties-wm#cross-module-associations).
+For more information, see section [5 Cross-Module Associations](domain-models-association-properties-wm#cross-module-associations).
 The entities of the current module are listed first.

    {{% /alert %}}